misterblack1/lucasdeeco/README.md

 ## Descrambling the ROM

-Patron [Peter Tirsek](https://github.com/tirsek/lucasdeeco) has created a solution:
+Patron [Peter Tirsek](https://github.com/tirsek/lucasdeeco) has found a solution:

 >After a little trial and error, it looks like the "key" is pretty  straight forward.
 I ended up not numbering them the same way you did, but the structure is probably pretty obvious: